 We are a little less than a week away from the 2019 Preakness Stakes.
 For those of you looking to wager on the big race this weekend, I’ve provided my win/place/show predictions.
 As well as some analysis to support my selections.

 This will be the 144th running of the Preakness at Pimlico.
 The race is scheduled for Saturday, May 18.

-As is the case every year, this race is all about the Kentucky Derby winner and can he move one step closer to completely the elusive Triple Crown.
+Normally the entire focus of this race is centered around the Kentucky Derby winner, and whether or not he can move one step closer to winning the Triple Crown.

 Unfortunately for us, that won’t be the main story in 2019.
 That’s because Kentucky Derby winner, Country House has withdrawn his name from the field.

 In fact, the top 3 horses from the Derby will all skip this event, as runner-up Code of Honor and Tacitus are not going to be attending.

 Neither will Maximum Security, who was the first to cross the finish line at Churchill Downs, but would later be disqualified.

 It’s quite the letdown after watching Justify win the Triple Crown a year ago.
 The good news is, the payouts here are typically not great because of how predictable it has been with the top horses from the Derby dominating here.
 This is as wide-open a field as I can remember.

 As of right now there are 12 horses in the field that have odds to win the race.
 Only 4 of those listed participated in the Derby.

 Win: Bourbon War (7/1)